Frequently Asked Questions

 - Regular communication from the GAC team and Starlight with updates and support.

-- Marquee, table, chairs and cool box with sport drinks for your team at the event centre location.
+- Marquee, table and chairs for your team at the Event Centre location.

 - Maps, kayaks, race vests, one compass per team, one emergency blanket per team, four whistles per team and one basic first aid kit per team.